Baby Bandito

 Baby Bandito is a Chilean heist drama television series directed by Julio Jorquera Arriagada, Fernando Guzzoni and Pepa San Martín and written by Diego Muñoz with the screenplay and dialogues were co-written by Juan Andrés Rivera, Luis Pérez García and Valeria Hofmann.
 Produced by Fabula, and stars Nicolás Contreras, Francisca Armstrong, Pablo Macaya, Carmen Zabala and Lukas Vergara.
 The series premiered on Netflix on January 31, 2024.
+Season 2 premiered on October 22, 2025.